 Checklist: Precautions against Benefit Plan Litigation

-In order to better position to control their litigation risks, employers should consider including provisions such as the following not only in their ERISA plans but also in equity and other non-ERISA plans, as well as employment-related agreements:
+In order to better position to control their litigation risks, employers should consider including provisions such as those listed in the table below not only in their ERISA plans but also in equity and other non-ERISA plans, as well as employment-related agreements.

 |Provisions to Consider for Plans, Employment Agreements, and Releases|